-The Lord be with you.

-Lift up your hearts.

-People We lift them to the Lord.

-Let us give thanks to the Lord.

-People It is right to give him thanks and praise.
+People The Lord be with you.
+And also with you.
+People Lift up your hearts.
+We lift them to the Lord.
+People Let us give thanks to the Lord.
+It is right to give him thanks and praise.

 The Eucharistic Preface